callumalpass/obsidian-biblib/README.md

 - **Bibliography JSON path**: Where to save the bibliography.json file
 - **Citekey list path**: Where to save the citekeylist.md file
 - **BibTeX file path**: Where to save the exported BibTeX file

+### Zotero Connector Server (Desktop Only)

+- **Enable Connector Server**: Start a local server to intercept Zotero connector browser requests
+- **Connector Server Port**: The port to run the Zotero connector server on (default: 23119, same as Zotero)
+- **Temporary PDF folder**: The folder where temporary PDFs from the connector will be stored

 ## Upcoming Features